 Old name from the Alemannic for a intoxication; see there also many other expressions for intoxication or excessive consumption of alcohol.

-The alcohol consumed goes first from the stomach (20%) and small intestine (80%) into the bloodstream and then into the body tissue (resorption).
+The consumed alcohol goes first from the stomach (20%) and small intestine (80%) into the bloodstream and then into the body tissue (resorption).
 The division depends on the amount of blood (about 5 to 7l) and the body size or body area, the more extensive, the better the alcohol is distributed.
 However, fatty tissue hardly absorbs alcohol.
 Therefore, in a tall, lean person alcohol is more distributed and there is relatively less concentration of alcohol in the blood compared to a small, fat person.
 The intake is relatively slow and is (depending on the stomach contents) completed only one to two hours after drinking.
-The calculation of the alcohol level is below Blood Alcohol Concentration (BAK).
+The calculation of the alcohol level is below Blood Alcohol Concentration (BAK) described.